-Bad news first, there are way too many possibilities, so you probably won’t ever have a solid answer.
-But you can still do a lot to much minimise the chances.
-So, here’s what to do:
+Bad news first, there are way too many possibilities, so you probably will only ever have a solid answer.
+But you can still do a lot to minimise the chances.

 While having mice in your house is generally a year-long issue, there are times when the risk is more significant.
-Naturally, it’s around autumn, and early winter as the temperatures start to fall.
-During spring and summer, mice can easily find food in rubbish bins, fields, parks and so on.
-When it’s colder, these opportunities are much fewer, and as a result, mice tend to look for other options.
+Naturally, it’s around autumn and early winter as the temperatures start to fall.
+During spring and summer, mice can easily find food in rubbish bins, fields, parks, etc. When it’s colder, these opportunities are much fewer, so mice tend to look for other options.
 Plus, the warmth of the houses is also something that attracts them.

 You will need three main things: a torch, a “poking” tool and… time.
-You also need to be methodical.
-Start from a certain area and only move on to the next one, when you are sure everything has been checked.
-Mice can use holes as small as a fingernail to crawl through.
+It would help if you also were methodical.
+Start from a particular area and only move on to the next one when you are sure everything has been checked.
+Mice can use holes as small as a fingernail to crawl.
 Often you may not even see these tiny gaps.
-And other times they might be looking small, but be brittle enough for the mice to chew on and make suitable for entry.
+And other times they might look small but be brittle enough for the mice to chew on and make suitable for entry.

 Also, check the fireplace and around it.
-If possible, examine the chimney, too.
+Examine the chimney, too.

 Despite your best efforts, assume that there’s always the possibility that a mouse will sneak in.
-At the very least it can happen as you have the window open to let some fresh air in.
-So, after the house’s inspection and the main areas, it’s time to focus on the smaller details.
+At the very least it can happen as you have the window open to let in some fresh air.
+So, it’s time to focus on the more minor details after the house’s inspection and the main areas.

 Check all of the cabinets, baseboards, pipes and vents.
 Also, look behind the appliances.